Josephson-based threshold detector for L\'evy distributed fluctuations: Conclusions

-{\it Conclusions. --} We have investigated the switching currents distributions (SCDs) in Josephson junctions in the presence of a L\'evy noise source.
+-0.2cm We have investigated the switching currents distributions (SCDs) in conventional Josephson junctions in the presence of a L\'evy noise source.
 L\'evy distributed fluctuations are characterized by scale-free jumps or L\'evy flights.
 Consequently, we expect the SCDs to exhibit a peculiar behaviour markedly different from the Gaussian noise case.
-The aim is to detect the characteristics of the L\'evy noise from SCDs.
-Specifically, depending on the value of the stability distribution index, $\alpha$, we have numerically found that: i) for $0 < \alpha < 1$, the SCDs are peaked at zero bias current; ii) for $\alpha \simeq 1$, the SCD is roughly flat; iii) finally, for $1 < \alpha < 2$, the SCDs are peaked at high bias currents (alike the usual Gaussian noise induced peak) and slowly decrease at low bias currents.
+The aim is to detect the characteristics of the L\'evy noise from the SCDs.
+The proposed method allows to deduce the features of L\'evy noise from the estimated CDFs of switching currents in a realistic measurement time.
+Moreover, the corresponding numerical simulations are viable in a reasonable time.
+Specifically, depending on the value of the stability distribution index, $\alpha$, we have numerically found that: \emph{i}) for $0 < \alpha < 1$, the SCDs are peaked at zero bias current; \emph{ii}) for $\alpha \simeq 1$, the SCD is roughly flat; \emph{iii}) finally, for $1 < \alpha < 2$, the SCDs are peaked at high bias currents (alike the usual Gaussian noise induced peak) and slowly decrease at low bias currents.
 A peculiar behaviour can be observed also in the cumulative distribution function (CDF) curves, that at a given value of $i_b$ decrease with increasing $\alpha$.
-Moreover, CDFs are convex for $\alpha < 1$, and concave for $\alpha > 1$ (the case $\alpha = 1$ corresponds to a linear CDF).
+Moreover, the CDFs are convex for $\alpha < 1$, and concave for $\alpha > 1$ (the case $\alpha = 1$ corresponds to a linear CDF).

+Our results are relevant for three reasons.
+First, the analytic estimate, see Eq.(13), of the shape of the switching currents under a L\'evy noise source was not previously obtained and it is not a trivial exercise, for it calls for physical approximations.
+Second, the numerical approach shows that the approximation is good enough (in a certain range of parameters).
+Third, the achievements of the work pave the way towards the application of Josephson junctions to characterize L\'evy noise sources.
+Thus, the issue of concrete experimental estimates of the characteristic L\'evy parameters is a further, not yet explored, extension of the potentialities of Josephson-based noise detectors.